 Saxx is one of the most popular brands in the world of pouch underwear, and with good reason:

-They practically invented a new style of underwear that includes an extra bit of fabric to cradle your boys, keeping them off your leg and avoiding the dreaded “bat wing” that occurs when things get too sweaty down there.
+They popularized a new style of underwear that includes an extra bit of fabric to cradle your boys, keeping them off your leg and avoiding the dreaded “bat wing” that occurs when things get too sweaty down there.

 If Saxx invented the pouch type of underwear, Shinesty may damn well have perfected it.